PlaysHeader.png

 Cast: 3 f.

-Co-writer (and director) with performer Kathryn Kirkpatrick (pictured).
+Co-written with performer Kathryn Kirkpatrick (pictured).
 Produced by Working Spark Theatre in 2015 at the Shadbolt Centre, and in 2013 at the Firehall Arts Centre.

-“I laughed!
-I cried!”
-Plank Magazine | “A lot of fun, and with an underlying poignancy that is well-earned.
+“A lot of fun, and with an underlying poignancy that is well-earned.
 Humperdinck should be proud!”Vancouver Sun

 About: 10-year-old Kathy must help out at meetings of the Engelbert Humperdinck Fan Club, Montreal Chapter, because her mother is Secretary.
 Secretly, Kathy begins to nurse an obsession with “Enge,” who seems to be the best candidate to help save her family from imminent collapse…